ibm-cloud-architecture/cf-transformation/docs/README.md

 - Dockerfile to generate the image
 - YAML configuration files to deploy to Kubernetes

+If you are interested in the concepts behind the migration from CloudFoundry to Kubernetes, see [Migration](migration.md).

 ## The tool

 The tool is packaged as a GitHub repository in https://github.com/ibm-cloud-architecture/cf-transformation.
 Sample applications are provided in the exemplar directory.